 Normalized Decision Matrix

-STEP 2: Determine the best and worst benefits of each criterion
+STEP 2: Determine the best

 The best and worse benefits can be determined by the following formula: